University of Minnesota students taking online classes won't be exempt from fee for campus services

 University of Minnesota students who are taking most of their classes online this fall may still have to pay a fee for campus services, even if they are not physically present to use them.

 Classes that have always been delivered online will continue to not be counted toward the fee threshold.
-The temporary policy change, which regents approved on an 9-3 vote, will only apply to the upcoming academic year.
+The temporary policy change, which regents approved on a 9-3 vote, will apply only to the coming academic year.

 “The importance of student services is particularly elevated in our pandemic environment, both for students on campus and for those accessing these services remotely,” said Rachel Croson, the U’s executive vice president and provost.
 “The availability of these services to students as a whole, even if a particular student does not utilize them, is also pivotal.”